 Many people view traffic violations as so insignificant that they don’t need an attorney.
-This is simply not the case.
-Even “minor” traffic violations impact your life and your personal record for years down the road.
-If you get a conviction, you might receive a fine over $1,000, see your insurance premiums drastically increase, and even serve jail time.
-At the Manassas Law Group, we’re here to explain why you need a reckless driving attorney, and why you need to take these violations seriously.
+However, this is simply not the case.
+Even “minor” traffic infractions can impact your life and your personal record for years to come.
+This is especially true for reckless driving charges in Virginia.
+If you receive a conviction, you might be penalized with a fine of over $1,000, see your insurance premiums drastically increase, and even serve jail time in some cases.

 What is the law for reckless driving in VA?

-If law enforcement officers observe you performing any of the following actions, they have the right to arrest you.
+There are a number of different scenarios in which a person might be charged with reckless driving.
+If law enforcement officers observe you performing any of the following actions, they have the right to arrest you for reckless driving:

 - Driving a car with faulty or poorly-adjusted brakes